BurnyCoder/drone-ai/README.md

 - `CAPTURE_INTERVAL` (optional): How often to capture/analyze frames in seconds (default: 5).
 In testing mode, this is the delay between processing each image.
 - `TESTING_MODE` (optional): Set to `true` to enable testing mode.
 Defaults to `false` (RTMP stream mode) if omitted.
 - `TEST_IMAGE_DIR` (required if `TESTING_MODE` is `true`): The path to the directory containing image files (`.jpg`, `.png`, etc.) to be processed in testing mode.
+- `OPENAI_CONDITION_PERSON` (optional): Set to `true` to only send images to OpenAI if YOLO detects a person.
+Set to `false` to always send the image to OpenAI after YOLO analysis.
+Defaults to `true` if omitted.

 ## Usage